TUT-ARG/DCASE2017-baseline-system/docs/_sources/install.rst.txt

 One can install either the official `CPython <https://www.python.org/>`_ or use some Python distribution based on it.
 New users are recommended to use `Anaconda Python distribution <https://www.continuum.io/>`_.

+**Using the system on Windows**

+The baseline system uses rather long directory paths, since it is storing 32 character MD5 hash of the system parameters into directory names.
+Some Windows system have path length limit (lowest 260 characters), which is causing problems.
+To avoid problems related to this, install the system as close as possible to the drive root.

 **External modules**